Redocly/redocly-cli/docs/guides/configure-rules.md

 ## Set up per-API configuration

 Not all APIs are made equal.
-Perhaps your newsletter signup microservice is held to a different standard than the finance-related APIs in use in your organisation.
+Perhaps your newsletter signup microservice is held to a different standard than the finance-related APIs in use in your organization.
 Perhaps one API can't be changed, but newer versions can be checked against stricter rules.
 Whatever the reason, per-API configuration can be useful in these situations.

 You can configure linting differently for multiple APIs in a Redocly configuration file.
 Here's an example with three APIs defined, and different rules applied for each: